epklein/epklein.github.io/_mgmt/people/ppl-mgmt-delegation.md

 <br />

 There are much more to say about delegation, many techniques on how to delegate properly, and the best approach may depend on the context.
-You can read more about some techniques on how to delegate in the [blog](/blog).
+You can read more about some techniques on how to delegate in the *blog*.
 For that, check the related posts section below.

 ## Related Posts